HunterEmbedded/inaxx-evaluation-rpi64/README.md

 ## To run:
+Log in via SSH (address allocated by your DHCP server) or via a terminal over serial.
+Use the username "pi" and password "raspberry".
-There are two examples to help understand the application
+There are two examples to help understand the application.
+These must be run using `sudo` to access the IIO sysfs.
 - /opt/iio-command-line-v4.1.3.sh controls the IIO via sysfs
 - /opt/iio-app-test-v4.1.3.sh calls the C app to capture using IIO and store to a local database